alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 If necessary, you tailor your product to that particular use.
 Then you find another niche market and repeat.

+But alas, his advice came in too late.
-But alas, too busy building our product, we did none of that.
+We were too busy building our product so we did none of that.
 Actually we tried to contact some niche markets that might have found a planner useful: divers, conference organizers, or bikers.
 With zero success.
+It was too little, too late.
+There is a lesson there.

+> Good technology does not a good product make.

 ### Bad Business